SSgt Kevin Campbell

 It was not until he returned to the United States in April 2010 that a dermatologist diagnosed Kevin with Systemic Discoid Lupus, and informed him that he must avoid all sun exposure.
 His spinal cord injury has progressed over the past eight years to paralysis in his lower back and left leg, and he now uses a wheelchair most of the time.
 Despite his injuries, Kevin is proud of his 16 years of service.
 “That deployment may have cost me my health and career, but if the body armor I constructed saved one life, the pain and struggles were worth it,” he says.

 Now medically retired, Kevin is currently living in cramped quarters that are not wheelchair accessible.
-It is frustrating for him to rely on his mother, Dottie.
+It is frustrating for him to rely on others.
 A specially adapted custom Homes For Our Troops home will enable Kevin to maneuver around the home freely.
 He will be able to cook on his own in the home’s adapted kitchen with roll under sinks and pull down shelves.
 The safe and stable environment of an HFOT home will give Kevin time to go back to school and continue his studies.
 Kevin enjoys studying history, particularly World War I, the Roman Empire, and the British Empire.
 Having an HFOT home will also give him independence, financial stability, and a better quality of life to be able to one day start a family.
-Dottie says she feels relieved knowing that her son will always have a place to call home.

 Kevin would like to say thank you to not only HFOT’s donors and supporters, but the employees and their families who sacrifice so much of their lives and family time on a daily basis to help out complete strangers from all over our great country.
 “There is a reason the U.S. is the world’s largest donor to charities and causes, and that reason is love.”